-- 4. Select the drive letter to map to the network folder. - 5.
-(Optional) If you want to connect to the USB drive as a different user, select the Connect using different credentials check box. - a.
-Type the user name and password that you want to use. - b.
-Click OK. - 6.
-Click Finish.
+- 8. To connect to the USB storage device as a different user, select the Connect using different credentials check box, click the Finish button, and do the following:

+- a.
+Type the user name and password.

+- b.
+Click the OK button.

-The USB drive is mapped to the drive letter that you specified.
+The USB storage device is mapped to the drive letter that you specified.